 These shocks are similar to gas-charged shocks in build, but instead of a pressured gas, they use a foam sleeve within the absorber.
 They can store more oil because the sleeve takes less space than a gas chamber would.
 This way, they are able to dissipate more heat, and for added efficiency, they are mostly used in twin-tube designs.

 Some shocks use a combination of foam and gas.
 In these shocks, the foam cell is located between the inner and outer tubes and is injected with nitrogen gas.
 It prevents the gas and the oil from mixing, which means you avoid bubbles in the oil.

 Remote reservoir shocks

-A remote reservoir shock is a shock absorber that uses a special tank with a dividing piston separating the shock oil from the pressurized gas within the reservoir.
+A remote reservoir shock absorber uses a special tank with a dividing piston to separate the shock oil from the pressurized gas within the reservoir.
 As the larger foam cell shocks, these shocks can also increase oil volume and heat dispersion.

 They work best in vehicles where the fluid travels a long distance from the wheel to the reservoir.
 For example, endurance racing in a higher environmental temperature is an excellent use for these kinds of shocks.
 Unfortunately, everyday vehicles have less space for the oil to move.
 For this reason, they cant disperse the heat and use this kind of shock effectively.

 There are a lot of factors that have an influence on the durability of your Ford Ranger shocks.
 Their price is one of them, as cheaper ones are often made of lower quality materials, thus having a shorter lifespan.
 Paying less does not always mean a better value, so you might want to invest in a better one from a middle price range.
 You don’t have to pay a fortune, but you will get to protect your whole vehicle for a slightly higher price.